How will Europe deal with US Defense Secretary Pete Hegseth? – DW – 02/11/2025

 Several diplomatic sources have told DW that while there is growing unanimity to spend more than 2% — an earlier pledge made by a record 23 European allies just last year — a specific percentage increase would probably be made in June at the yearly NATO summit.

-President Trump has called on member states to spend 5% of their national GDP on defense, a figure most allies find unrealistic.
+US President Donald Trump has called on member states to spend 5% of their national GDP on defense, a figure most allies find unrealistic.

-For now, it is all about showing Hegseth that the allies are doing their bit – Europe and Canada boosted their defense spending by 20% in 2024 compared to the previous year.
+For now, it is all about showing Hegseth that the allies are doing their bit — the European Union and Canada boosted their defense spending by 20% in 2024 compared to the previous year.
 In addition, defense ministers are keen to get a sense of the likely direction of future US policy.

 "First and foremost, it is about building a rapport with him, learning about US's thinking," Rafael Loss, a senior fellow with the European Council on Foreign Relations (ECFR), told DW.